 Commitment to conservation of the krill eco-system

-Earlier this month the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) committee met in Hobart, Tasmania and there the IMR report was discussed.
+Subsequently, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) committee met in Hobart, Tasmania where the IMR report was discussed.
 Runa Haug Khoury, sustainability director for Aker Biomarine, told nutraingredients.com:

 "The report's result is very good news and confirms that the biomass is healthy and voluntary measures are working.
 This does not change the quota but it underpins that the fishers are sustainable."

 "Aker Biomarine is committed to conserving the krill eco-system for both human and planetary health.
 These new krill population estimates show that the conservation measures driven by the CCAMLR community of regulators, scientists and efforts by industry are working well to sustain healthy krill levels."

 "To us, it makes no sense to take something out of the ocean to improve world health, if it simultaneously compromises the health of the ocean."